oruga-ui/oruga/packages/oruga/src/components/popover/examples/index.md

 ### Base

-Usually the trigger element for a popover is a `<button>` element.
+Usually the trigger for a popover is a `<button>` element.
-However, you can also use any other HTML element.
+However, you can also use any other HTML element you like.
 By default, opening a popover will close any other open popovers and it can be closed by clicking outside the content.
 The behavior can be changed with the `behavior` property.

 ::: info Accessibility Note:
-If your trigger does not have a visible label, provide an accessible or visually hidden label and communicates the popover's state to assistive technologies.
+If your trigger does not have a visible label, make sure to provide an accessible or visually hidden label for assistive technologies.
 :::

 ::: info Accessibility Note:
-Use the `aria-haspopup` attribute on the trigger to indicate the type of interactive popup that this element triggers, usually `dialog` or `menu´; this should match the role of the popover content.
+You can use the `aria-haspopup` attribute on the trigger to indicate the type of the interactive popup that this element triggers, usually `dialog` or `menu`;
+this should match the role of the popover content.
 You can see all possible values [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-haspopup).
 :::

 <ExampleViewer :component="Base" :code="BaseCode" />